RustCrypto/crypto-bigint/README.md

 [Documentation][docs-link]

-# Minimum Supported Rust Version

-**Rust 1.51** at a minimum.

 ## Goals

-- No heap allocations (`no_std`-friendly)
+- No heap allocations. `no_std`-friendly.
 - Constant-time by default.
-We may add variable-time operations in the future but they will be secondary and explicitly marked as such.
+Variable-time functions are explicitly marked as such.
 - Leverage what is possible today with const generics on `stable` rust.
 - Support `const fn` as much as possible, including decoding big integers from bytes/hex and performing arithmetic operations on them, with the goal of being able to compute values at compile-time.

-## Status

-This library presently provides only a baseline level of functionality.
-It's new, unaudited, and may contain bugs.
-We recommend that it only be used in an experimental capacity for now.

-Please see the [feature wishlist tracking ticket] for more information.
+## Minimum Supported Rust Version

+**Rust 1.51** at a minimum.

 ## License